paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-207-budgeting-and-appropriations.md

 **(i) Definitions.—** In this section:

-(1) The term “major defense acquisition program” has the meaning given the term in section 4201 11 Reference reflects amendment made by section 1883(b)(2) of Pub.
-L. 116–283. of this title.
+(1) The term “major defense acquisition program” has the meaning given the term in [section 4201 of this title](./chapter-321-general-matters.md#section-4201).

 (2) The term “unexpired funds” means funds appropriated for a definite period that remain available for obligation.